steilerDev/icloud-photos-sync/docs/src/user-guides/error-reporting.md

 ## Background

 I'm working for [Sauce Labs](https://saucelabs.com/) - who owns Backtrace - and I am using this project as a learning opportunity and practical example of our tool set.
-As part of that I am planning to include [API Testing](https://saucelabs.com/platform/api-testing) and [Cross Browser Testing](https://saucelabs.com/platform/cross-browser-testing) (once a [WebUI](https://github.com/steilerDev/icloud-photos-sync/issues/120) has been build)